mendersoftware/mender-docs/06.Administration/03.Certificates-and-keys/docs.md

 We will go thorugh the induvidual services below, but make sure to **stop the Mender server** before proceeding.

 !!
-When you replace the certificates and keys, any devices (and potentially web browsers) currently connecting to the server will reject the new certificates.
+When you replace the certificates and keys, any Mender Clients (and potentially web browsers) currently connecting to the server will reject the new certificates.
 Rotating server keys in live installations is not yet covered in this document.

 We use the `keys-generated` directory the script created in the `integration` directory as paths to the keys, which is shown above.
 If you want, you can move